loafey/master-thesis/Thesis/2.0. Background/Compilation Targets.typ

 Depending on the source language you are compiling a lot of these IRs might not necessarily be the most fitting choices.
-A lot of these are modeled for imperative languages, and expect the source language to follow a traditional stack frame based calling convention, which might not always be the most fitting choice.
+A lot of them are modeled for procedural languages, and expect the source language to follow a traditional stack frame based calling convention, which might not always be the most fitting choice.
-For these case, it might be nicer to target an assembly language directly instead.
+For these cases, it might be nicer to target an assembly language directly instead.

-An assembly language is often as low as you can go without directly targeting machine code, and it is often made to resemble CPU instructions relatively closely. x86-64 is an instruction set for CPUs, widely used in personal computers and servers.
+An assembly language is often as low as you can go without directly targeting machine code, and they are almost always made to resemble CPU instructions closely.
+These assembly languages are tailored after CPU specific instruction sets, and one of these instruction sets is x86-64, which widely used in personal computers and servers.
 It is an extension that was created in 2000 based on the already popular instruction set x86 @x86WhitePaper.

-When you directly target an assembly language portability suffers as is to be expected.
+When you directly target assembly languages portability suffers as is to be expected.
 You not only have to target different assembly languages for different CPU architectures, you will also have to cater to the operating system you are targeting.
 For instance, on a \*nix based operating system, you can almost always rely upon some implementation of the C Standard Library (libc), be it glibc or musl, or system calls if more power is needed.
-This is not the same on Windows, as you have to instead depend on the provided system libraries to interact with the rest of the system, as libc availability is not a guarantee.
+This does not apply to operating systems such as Windows however, where you instead have to depend on the provided system libraries to interact with the rest of the system.
+On Windows libc availability is not a guarantee and system calls are to be avoided, as they do not have a stable API.
-A simple act such as printing might look wildly different depending on the operating system because even though they might use the same assembly language, they can involve extremely different calls to the operating system.
+Due to reasons such as this, a simple act such as printing might look wildly different depending on the operating system.
+Even though they might use the same assembly language, they can involve extremely different calls to the operating system.
 This is something you have to consider with most IRs as well, but it can be alleviated with sufficient abstractions.